adachille/parkinsons-detector/README.md

 ### Covariance Matrices

-First we began by creating visualizations for the correlation matrix of each dataset.
-We used a special heatmap that encodes correlation using not only color, but size.
-The code for this visualization was taken from this [tutorial](https://towardsdatascience.com/better-heatmaps-and-correlation-matrix-plots-in-python-41445d0f2bec).
+First we will begin by creating visualizations for the correlation matrix of each dataset.
+We will be using a special heatmap that encodes correlation using not only color, but size.
+The code for this visualization is taken from this [tutorial](https://towardsdatascience.com/better-heatmaps-and-correlation-matrix-plots-in-python-41445d0f2bec).

 #### Telemonitoring
 <img src="./visualizations/Telemonitoring-correlation-matrix.jpg" width="700" height="700">

 #### Multiple Sound Recording
 These datasets have two separate train and test datasets.
 The data are drawn from very different distributions of people: the training dataset comes from a mix of people with and without Parkinson's, and the testing dataset is entirely composed of data collected from people with Parkinson's.
-We graphed the covariance matrix of both below.
+We can graph the covariance matrix of both datasets and see if they differ.

 ##### Training Data Set